 A vehicle for fashionable members of the ton

 The Stanhope gig was acclaimed for its manoeuvrability and style.
 It became one of the preferred vehicles of sportive and fashionable members of the ton.
-The gig’s popularity was probably helped by the circumstance that Captain Stanhope was the younger brother of ‘Beau Petersham’, the famous dandy of the Prince Regent’s set.
+The gig’s popularity was probably helped by the circumstance that ‘Beau Petersham’, the famous dandy of the Prince Regent’s set, was a member of the Stanhope family.

 Without harness, the gig costed about 70 pounds (which would have been the yearly income of a chef in a grand house).